ben-everly/web/content/article/infinite-scroll-with-tree-structures-in-livewire.md

 ## That's It

-Of course there are improvements that could be made.
-For example, we could make sure the padding on `path` couldn't get exceeded so that sorting doesn't break down.
-We could also create split pages into two if too many nodes are added without a page refresh.
+While this implementation serves as a robust starting point, there are opportunities for further refinement.
+For instance, we could implement safeguards to prevent `path` parts from exceeding the padding limit, ensuring accurate sorting.
+We could also split pages into two if too many nodes are added without a page refresh.
 Of course this is just a demonstration, so we'll leave it there.

-Hopefully you found this helpful.
-I certainly learned a lot about tree structures in relational databases and handling inserts in paginated data in livewire.
+I hope this guide has been insightful and serves as a valuable reference for implementing tree structures with infinite scrolling in Livewire.
+By addressing real-world challenges, such as efficient pagination and dynamic insertion, this project demonstrates the versatility of Laravel and Livewire.
+Until next time, keep scrolling (infinitely)!